jmmnn/ICT4SD.github.io/_posts/2016-09-27-Project_ST_SEARCH.markdown

 Useful resources
 ------------

-- [Internet Common Crawl](http://commoncrawl.org/), an open repository of web crawl data that can be accessed and analyzed by anyone.
+- [Common Crawl](http://commoncrawl.org/), an open dataset of web crawl data that can be accessed and analyzed by anyone.
+- [Common Search](https://about.commonsearch.org/), a nonprofit search engine for the Web.
+- [Spyglass](https://github.com/o19s/spyglass), a simple search results front-end for Apache Solr using EmberJS.

 Project Team
 ------------

-** The project is seeking a leading partner.
+**Ms. Sara Crouse — Common Crawl Foundation**

+Director